EROICA CALLING ....

 A moral question; to modify or not to modify?
 I’d decided that I’d add mudguards.
 I regard these as a courtesy when on a mass ride that is not a race.
 They were not necessary - the weather was very hot and dry - and, of course, were not the norm on road bikes.
 Mudguards were a personal preference.

 They caused comment.
 “We do love rattly mudguards, don’t we?” said one chap to his buddy as I went past their glittering bikes of beauty.
 The same gentleman then went on to comment that my favourite saddle look like it belonged on a horse.
 The mudguards did not actually rattle, but his point was taken.
 Perhaps I should up the style count next time; paint job for the Clubman, pain-inducing narrow saddle, mirror polish the metal.
+I wanted to reply that, at least my rattly mudguards were going the whole way round, rather than taking the medium route.
+I refrained; would not have been sporting.

 Days after the ride, feeling less guilty for walking some of the hills - seems most people did - I inspected the chainring.
 It was a 53/39.
 Used to a granny gear on a tourer that twiddles up almost anything, it explained some of my reluctance to keep going.
 Should I change this to say a 48/36 or such like?
-Knowing the ride, could I face it if i didn’t?
+Knowing the ride, could I face it if I didn’t?
 Would I be destroying the bikes identity?
 Actually, in the foothills of the Staffordshire Moorlands and the rolling lanes toward Shrewsbury, where I cycle day to day, I’d not change a thing about the Carlton.

 Splendidly rigged-out paragons may be seen strutting their stuff at Eroica.
 A wonderland for the Harris Tweed seller, though linen was more comfortable on this summer weekend.
 So, off-bike linen suit, Prince of Wales check shirt and Paisley cravat, with brown brogues, was my dress uniform.
-Easily assembled form my small but, I say stylish, wardrobe.
+Easily assembled form my small but, I say, stylish, wardrobe.

 On the bike is different.
 Why did I ever throw away those leather touring shoe I cycled in back in the day?
 Wool shorts and jersey?
 Socks?
 Cap?